WithSecureLabs/cloud-wiki/docs/aws/services/EC2.md

 ## Backup

-From security perspective, it's important to have an EC2 backup configured in a secure way.
+From a security perspective, it's important to have an EC2 backup configured in a secure way.
 If compromise was to happen, backups should be safeguarded.

 Data and operating system files can be backed up using EBS Snapshots and Amazon Machine Images (AMI).
 Snapshots backup a specific EBS volume whilst AMI is a backup of an entire EC2 instance.